Antolius/deployments-and-disasters/design.md

 |Medium|9        |
 |Hard  |12       |

 Dice roll combined with tool proficiency bonus (if exists) should be above the difficulty for action to succeed.
-DM can decide on the severity of complications for failure based on how bad the roll is.
+Disaster master can decide on the severity of complications for failure based on how bad the roll is.

-This system is designed to be as easy as possible for players to understand and DMs to implement (`Scale`), while keeping the game interesting (`Scale`).
+This system is designed to be as easy as possible for players to understand and disaster masters to implement (`Scale`), while keeping the game interesting (`Scale`).
 On the other hand it raises awareness of the real world tools (`Improve`) and encourages cooperation among players (`Coop`).